Angcroft/java-basic-projects/README.md

 ![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white)
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

+## Table of Contents

+## Description

 This repository is a curated collection of Java projects designed for beginners eager to learn the programming language.
 Each project focuses on fundamental concepts, offering practical examples and detailed comments to guide users through the code's functionality.
 The projects cover a range of basic programming tasks, providing a solid foundation in Java development.
 Ideal for learners, this collection helps common coding challenges.

-## Table of Contents

-## Description

-This repository is a collection of basic projects designed

 ## Listed Projects